 - heightened sensitivity to odors, noises, bright lights, and touch.

 So who is more likely to suffer from fibromyalgia?

 Well, doctors are, as yet, not completely certain as to what causes the often debilitating condition.
 However, being female and having a history of rheumatoid arthritis may increase your risk.
 Additional risks factors include;

 - genetic predisposition,

 - hypersensitivity to pain

 - nervous system trauma

 What’s more, a study published in the Journal of Research in Medical Sciences found a potential link between fibromyalgia pain and lower levels of serotonin, a brain chemical responsible for regulating mood, appetite and digestion, sleep, memory, and pain perception.
 Low levels of serotonin have been linked to depression, so the chemical is used in the form of antidepressant drugs.
-In fact, serotonin-norepinephrine reuptake inhibitor, a class of antidepressant drugs used to inhibit the reabsorption of serotonin and norepinephrine, are regularly used for chronic pain management (2).
+In fact, serotonin-norepinephrine reuptake inhibitors, a class of antidepressant drugs used to inhibit the reabsorption of serotonin and norepinephrine, are regularly used for chronic pain management (2).

 Fibromyalgia treatment plans

-Doctors are not completely sure about what causes fibromyalgia.
+Doctors are not completely sure what causes fibromyalgia.
 So, it’s particularly hard to treat.
 In fact, some doctors often dismiss patients because they are unable to fathom what’s causing them so much pain, especially in the absence of inflammation and any obvious physical injury.
 At this point, the standard form of treatment for fibromyalgia includes painkillers and antidepressants.
 This is done to relieve the patient of symptoms like pain, fatigue, and depression.
 However, recent reports believe that medicinal treatments are not only often ineffective, but they also come with potentially dangerous side effects.